regular-life/OS-Assignments/Assignment-2/Ques3/README.md

    - To unload the module from the kernel, type the following:
      ```bash
      sudo rmmod code.ko
      ```
+   - To verify that the module has been unloaded, type the following on terminal:
+     ```bash
+     sudo lsmod
+     ```
    - After unloading, write the following on terminal:
      ```bash